v5ma/selfawarenetworks/13san.md

 Already studied Shadows of the Mind.
 Self Aware Networks tackles Penrose head-on: it models continuous phase dynamics step-by-step, exposing his non-computability claim to empirical test.
 No mania here—just building a falsifiable simulation and letting the data decide.

 Think “flight”: birds flap, jets spin turbines—different stuff, same aerodynamics.
 SAN rebuilds the brain’s causal circuit—spike-timing ⇌ plasticity ⇌ phase-sync—so the process is literal, not symbolic.
 Substrate changes, mechanism stays.

+The mind is both cause and result.
+Not alchemy—just dynamics.
+In SAN the “mind” is the phase-field that continuously shapes and is shaped by neural timing.
+Cause and result collapse into one closed loop: timing ↔ plastic rewrite ↔ network sync.
+Build the loop in code and the process reveals itself.

+In Self Aware Networks, the phase-field we call “mind” crystallizes out of neural timing, then immediately feeds back to retune that timing.
+Cause and result collapse into one closed loop—mind perpetually generates and re-generates itself.